GodotMisogi/johnny/content/post/dubby-pendy/index.md

     - Programming
 ---

 Learning about Lagrangian and Hamiltonian mechanics introduced me to an entirely new way of solving physics problems.
-The first time I'd read about this topic was in [The Principle of Least Action](http://www.feynmanlectures.caltech.edu/II_19.html) chapter in [Vol. 2 of The Feynman Lectures on Physics](http://www.feynmanlectures.caltech.edu/II_toc.html).
+The first time I'd read about this topic was in [The Principle of Least Action](http://www.feynmanlectures.caltech.edu/II_19.html) chapter of [Vol. 2 of The Feynman Lectures on Physics](http://www.feynmanlectures.caltech.edu/II_toc.html).
 I was introduced to a different perspective of viewing the physical world, perhaps a more general one than Newton's laws.

 A famous example of a system whose equations of motion can be more easily attained using Lagrangian or Hamiltonian mechanics is the double pendulum.
 I saw a [Wolfram Science animation](http://scienceworld.wolfram.com/physics/DoublePendulum.html) of the system, but it didn't have the right `a e s t h e t i c` for me, and I wanted to write one of my own to investigate the system for various initial conditions and its chaotic behaviour.